MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_PSModulePath.md

 # about_PSModulePath

 ## Short description
-This article the purpose and usage of the `$env:PSModulePath` environment variable.
+This article describes the purpose and usage of the `$env:PSModulePath` environment variable.

 ## Long description